orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 ##### Superpose in more detail

 - [ ] On 3-line, We could also do the interesting thing, of then taking the two existing lines which define a continuation, and connecting those together.

 ---

-Tripple superposition, two continuated (two perm), binary superposition

----